Ren and Stimpy (characters)

-Marland T. "Ren" Höek and Stimpson J. "Stimpy" Cat, created by John Kricfalusi, are the title characters in the Nickelodeon animated series The Ren & Stimpy Show, and its 2003 reboot Ren & Stimpy "Adult Party Cartoon".
-Kricfalusi created the characters during his stay at Sheridan College and they first appeared on film in the pilot episode "Big House Blues".
-Ren is a scrawny, emotionally unstable, and sociopathic "Asthma Hound" Chihuahua, and his best friend Stimpy is a dim-witted, good-natured Manx cat.
-The show portrays their wacky, bizarre, and often surreal adventures.
+Ren Höek and Stimpson J. "Stimpy" Cat are the titular characters of the Nickelodeon animated series The Ren & Stimpy Show and its 2003 spin-off Ren & Stimpy "Adult Party Cartoon".
+Series creator John Kricfalusi created the characters during his stay at Sheridan College and they first appeared on film in the pilot episode "Big House Blues".
+Ren is a scrawny, emotionally unstable and psychotic "Asthma Hound" Chihuahua and his best friend Stimpy is a dim-witted, but good-natured Manx cat.
+The series portrays their wacky, bizarre and often surreal misadventures.

 Characters

 Ren Höek

-Marland T. "Ren" Höek is a scrawny "asthma-hound" chihuahua.
-Martin "Dr. Toon" Goodman of Animation World Magazine described Ren as scrawny, dyspeptic, and violently psychotic, who loses his mind occasionally in a cumulative process resulting in him becoming, in Goodman's words, a "screaming klaxon, neon-pink eyes dilating into twin novae inches above his jagged, monolithic teeth."
+Ren Höek is a scrawny anthropomorphic "asthma-hound" chihuahua.
+Martin "Dr. Toon" Goodman of Animation World Magazine described Ren as scrawny, dyspeptic and violently psychotic, who loses his mind occasionally in a cumulative process resulting in his becoming, in Goodman's words, a "screaming klaxon, neon-pink eyes dilating into twin novae inches above his jagged, monolithic teeth."
 Andy Meisler of The New York Times described Ren as "adventurous", "intelligent", and "emotionally brittle".
+He, alongside Stimpy, hail from the fictional neighborhood of Hollywood, Yugoslavia; the usually unnamed place of residence is alluded to in "Mad Dog Höek" and "A Visit to Anthony".
+Episodes that feature George Liquor prominently sees them reside in the United States, while other settings may appear depending on the episodes.

-Ren has a fairly long, rat-like, pink tail.
-However, in the first two seasons, Ren's tail constantly disappeared and was even docked by George Liquor in the season 2 episode "Dog Show", while getting Ren and Stimpy both ready for an upcoming dog show (even though Stimpy is a cat) although it continued to appear afterwards in the episode, as well as episodes afterwards.
-This was because during production of 1990's Big House Blues, John had to animate the toilet scene leading to the "Big Sleep" freakout, as he tried to mix limited animation with smooth tidbits and wanted Ren to move sloply, his tail was a pain to animate, later on he swore to not animate a tail again.
-After season 2, Ren's tail had a rare form of continuity throughout the show, not even appearing at all in most episodes.
-In most of the episodes, Ren's ambition is to develop huge pectoral muscles.
-In the season 3 episode "Ren's Pecs", that is accomplished with the help of Stimpy.
-His wrestling name is "Mad Dog Höek".
+Ren has a fairly lengthy and murid-like pink tail.
+However, in the first two seasons, Ren's tail constantly disappeared and was even docked by George Liquor in the season 2 episode "Dog Show", while getting Ren and Stimpy both ready for an upcoming dog show (even though Stimpy is a cat), although it continued to appear afterwards in the episode, as well as episodes afterwards.
+This was because during production of "Big House Blues", John had to animate the toilet scene leading to the "Big Sleep" freakout; as he tried to mix limited animation with smooth tidbits and wanted Ren to move sloppily, his tail was a pain to animate – later on he swore to not animate a tail again.
+After season 2, Ren's tail had a rare form of continuity throughout the series, not even appearing at all in most episodes.
+Ren had an ambition to develop huge pectoral muscles, which he never achieved but successfully imitated in the season 3 episode "Ren's Pecs".
+A running gag involves Stimpy being confused with and treated like a dog, due to his unusual appearance not resembling a cat.